erlware/erlware_commons/doc/signatures.md

 ==========

-It often occurs in coding that we need a library, a set of functionally.
-Often there are several algorithms that could provide this functionality.
+It often occurs in coding that we need a library, a set of functionalities.
+Often there are several algorithms that could provide each of these functionalities.
 However, the code that uses it, either doesn't care about the individual algorithm or wishes to delegate choosing that algorithm to some higher level.
-Lets take the concrete example of dictionaries.
+Let's take the concrete example of dictionaries.
 A dictionary provides the ability to access a value via a key (other things as well but primarily this).
 There are may ways to implement a dictionary.
 Just a few are: